-"Back in the day" when school boys were punished for "acting-up" in class by a whipping, my father informed us that if we were punished at school we could expect the same when we got home.
+Back in the day when school boys were punished with a whipping for "acting-up" in class, my father informed me that if I was punished at school I could expect the same when I got home.
 One day the principal took me out to the woodshed and pulled off his belt and let me have it.
 I decided not to tell my folks about it.
 But evidently the principal called my father, and sure enough, when I got home, I received a second punishment for the same "crime".
 I never felt free from punishment for my bad deed until I paid the price at home.
 I was in "double jeopardy" both at school and at home!